Sowerby Bridge: 19th century

 By the mid-19th century the population had grown and the settlement became an urban district in the West Riding of Yorkshire in 1894.

+20th century

 From 1892 to 1930 Pollit & Wigzell manufactured stationary steam engines for the cotton and woollen mills of Yorkshire, Lancashire and India.
 Wood Brothers, an engineering and millwright company, also produced engines from its Valley Iron Works.
 The Markfield Beam Engine in north London is an example of its work.

+21st century

 In January 2019, it was announced that the council buildings on Hollins Mill Lane, which include the former offices of Sowerby Bridge Urban District Council, the old swimming pool and old fire station will be transferred to a community group, Sowerby Bridge Fire and Water, and will be renovated for community use.